 From the Official CQ Countries and Zones list: "This list of separate countries (entities) for the CQ World Wide DX Contest and the CQ DX Marathon is based on a combination of the ARRL DXCC list, additional entities on the WAE (Worked All Europe) list and the Italian islands of Lampedusa (IG9) & Pantelleria (IH9), in CQ Zone 33 off the coast of North Africa.
 This provides a total of 346 entities, based on 340 DXCC entities, five additional WAE entities (GM/Shetland, IT/Sicily, TA1/European Turkey, 4U1VIC, JW/Bear Is.) and African Italy. "

 The conversion program attempts to determine the additional entities listed above from your QSOs based on callsign, prefix or IOTA reference number:

 The above list is complete at the time this was written.
-However, there could be legitimate calls of which the program is unaware.
+However, there could be other valid callsigns of which the program is unaware.
 Make sure to check your Scoresheet after the program finishes.

 The program will attempt to automatically identify QSOs with these entities if the QSO records in the ADIF log file contain enough information to do so (callsign or IOTA).
 Otherwise, you will have to find the information in your logbook yourself and fill in those entities in the Scoresheet by hand.
 If you do enter a QSO by hand, make sure that the QSO wasn't already used as credit for another entity.
 For example, you can not count a Bear Island (JW) QSO as credit for both Svalbard and Bear Island, so you may need to find another Svalbard QSO in your log to receive credit for that entity.